yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : An Authorization Server which may be an *OAuth Broker* or a *User-Interacting Authorization Server*.

 "User-Interacting Authorization Server":
 : An Authorization Server which interacts with end-user.
-The interaction may be interim navigation (e.g: user input guides where to redirect), or the interaction of performing user authentication and request authorization.
+The interaction may be interim navigation (e.g: user input guides where to redirect), or user authentication and request authorization.

 "User-Interacting App":
 : Native App of *User-Interacting Authorization Server*.